NETWAYS/advanced-puppet-training/sections/review/01_facter.md

 The facts are used as Puppet's inventory tool and are generated before requesting a catalog from the master.
-The master can use facts in conditionals or templates during catalog compilation but it is impossible to change its values during a run or change the agents behaviour directly on the node based on facts.
+The master can use facts in conditionals or templates during catalog compilation but it is impossible to change its values during a run or change the agents behavior directly on the node based on facts.

 Facter includes many different built-in facts and allows to add additional facts in several ways which allows to provide them by Puppet modules requiring this information.

 ~~~ENDSECTION~~~